AliKazmi123/AliKazmi123/README.md

 # Hi there, I'm Ali Hussain Kazmi! 👋

-I'm a passionate Full Stack Developer with a knack for crafting elegant and efficient web solutions.
+I'm a passionate Full Stack Developer with a knack for crafting elegant and efficient web and mobile solutions.
+With over couple of years of experience in the industry, I've honed my skills in both frontend and backend development, delivering high-quality projects that exceed client expectations.
 Let's build something incredible together!

 ## 🚀 About Me